Tuition and Fees

 Resident and non-resident tuition differentials may apply to students enrolled in certain academic programs.

-C. Advance Tuition Deposit
+B. Advance Tuition Deposit

 OHSU determines the student population for whom a tuition deposit will be required.
 The amount of the deposit varies and is set by the academic program.

-D. Tuition Refund Schedule
+C. Tuition Refund Schedule

 Refunds of tuition and/or fees may be granted to students in accordance with the refund schedule on file with the university Registrar's Office.
 This schedule shall be prepared annually.
 There is no refund for Employee Tuition Benefits.
 No refunds are issued for fees after the 100% refund date.

 Notification of program Withdrawal or Leave of Absence is required and can be completed by submitting a "Withdrawal/Leave of Absence" form available from the university Registrar's Office.
 Students who believe that their circumstances warrant exceptions to the published refund schedule may submit a letter of appeal to the university Registrar.